 If you’ve noticed a significant increase in dizzy spells, you’re probably concerned that your dizziness may be a sign of a serious health matter.
-At South Shore Cardiovascular Associates in Brandon, Riverview, and Tampa, Florida, you have access to a team of cardiologists who can assess your heart health and determine if your dizziness could be a symptom of a significant heart issue.
+At South Shore Cardiovascular Associates in Brandon, Riverview, Tampa, and Sun City Center, Florida, you have access to a team of cardiologists who can assess your heart health and determine if your dizziness could be a symptom of a significant heart issue.
 Don’t live in fear about unusual symptoms when there are so many diagnostic tools available.
 Book your visit today, online or by phone.

 Feeling dizzy is a term used to describe a number of sensations.
 Some describe the experience as feeling weak, woozy, unsteady, or off-balance.
 Dizziness can make you feel as though your body or your immediate surroundings are spinning, a condition called vertigo.

 You may notice these symptoms growing worse when you stand, walk, or move your head suddenly.
 Episodes can last just a few seconds or for days at a time.

 Dizziness can stem from many factors, which is why it’s important to seek a professional diagnosis for dizzy spells that are frequent or disruptive to your normal routines.

 Heart failure, heart attack, or stroke can cause a sensation of light-headedness.

 Some medications can cause dizziness, including those taken to lower your blood pressure.
 These medications can provoke a quick and significant drop in blood pressure, which leaves your brain without proper circulation.